 A little while later we found a town called Auburntown, which has an old bank building used as a library (shown here)!

-Here is a photo of the Cannon County Courthouse–one of the handsomest in the state.
+Here is a photo of the Cannon County Courthouse–one of the most handsome in the state.